 - February 2009 and May 2009 NRAO e-news articles about GBT surface improvements.

-- NEW: Information about 90 GHz weather conditions in Green Bank
+- Information about 90 GHz weather conditions in Green Bank

 New GBT Surface Improvements (Sept.
 2009)A concerted campaign of phase coherent holography measurements and actuator repairs has resulted in further, remarkable improvements in the GBT surface: the current Ruze-equivalent surface RMS is estimated to be better than 275 microns rms!
 This means that MUSTANG should be at least 50% more sensitive than it was for Spring 2009 observing.
 The following image shows a sequence of surface maps made over the course of the year.